Creating an Endpoint

 1. Select the compartment that hosts the model that you want to add an endpoint to.

 2. Select the model that you want to add an endpoint to.
-This model can be a custom model or a ready-to-use pretrained foundational model available in the region that you're working in.
+This model can be a custom model, imported model, or a ready-to-use pretrained foundational model available in the region that you're working in.

 3. If the model that you selected has several versions, select a model version.